-Serving in times of greatest need for 125 years.
+Serving in times of greatest need for over 125 years.

 Pension Fund originated in 1895 as the Board of Ministerial Relief, serving pastors in dire financial need.
 Beginning with our first Pension Plan payment in the Great Depression — and throughout the market ups and downs since — we’ve honored our commitments to our members.
 Today, we administer one of the strongest, fully funded pension and retirement systems in the country.

 Over the years, we’ve listened to our members’ needs and added to our products and services.
 Our goal is to offer comprehensive products and services for all life stages and income levels.Pension Fund 125 Anniversary Timeline

 Ira Chase, minister and former governor of Indiana, dies and leaves behind a blind widow and several children with no means of support.
 A.M.
 Atkinson forms the Board of Ministerial Relief and raises an initial $2,165.31 for the purchase of a home owned by Wabash Christian Church for the surviving Chase family members.
 William R. Warren serves as the initial board president.

 A new system of ministerial pensions is proposed.

 George A. Huggins, an expert actuary instrumental in developing many religious, educational and governmental pension systems, helps structure a new ministerial pension system administered by the Board of Ministerial Relief.
 The Pension System would initially provide $500 per year to 3,663 eligible ministers.

 Pension Fund of the Disciples of Christ is Formed.

 The International Convention approves the development of a new pension plan, closes the Board of Ministerial Relief, and authorizes a new board of trustees, to be named The Pension Fund of the Disciples of Christ, tasked with managing both ministerial relief and pensions.

 The Pension Plan is launched during the Great Depression.